Student Support Services

 Support is provided within the classrooms, in particular through a well- developed homeroom programme, where students engage with the counsellor and the homeroom teacher in discussions and activities based on various personal, social and emotional issues.

 In addition, our Secondary counsellor provides assistance to new students transitioning to PSI through our ambassador programme, thereby helping new students settle in well to the MYP or DP.

 Throughout the DP, the counsellor works extensively alongside students and parents going through the process required for university selections.
 This includes organising university representative visits to PSI, as well as support with entrance tests, essays, applications, interviews and all the required decision making.

-The counsellor also compiles and publishes a list of summer programmes that may be of interest to students and parents.
+The counsellor also compiles and publishes a list of Online Summer Programmes PSI -2020 that may be of interest to students and parents.